The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 The Tahoe to Yosemite Trail

-The Clarks Fork of the Stanislaus River with the Tahoe to Yosemite Trail running alongside it is sitting at the base of the third mountain mass dominating the center-left of the image above.
+The Clarks Fork of the Stanislaus River with the Tahoe to Yosemite Trail running alongside it are sitting at the base of the massive mountain mass dominating the center-left of the image above.

-The Boulder Lake Trail runs between the first and second ridges below us in the image above, connecting the Pacific Crest Trail with the Tahoe to Yosemite Trail.
+The Boulder Lake Trail runs down the obvious angle below us in the image above, connecting the Pacific Crest Trail with the Tahoe to Yosemite Trail.

 East Carson River Headwaters Bowl